Photonico/Luke_Dark_Theme/README.md

 A dark theme is made for [VS Code](https://code.visualstudio.com/).
 Its soft colors will be helpful for your work.
 Enjoy !

-Luke Dark Theme has been merged in to [Photonica](https://marketplace.visualstudio.com/items?itemName=ConAntares.Photonica).
+Luke Dark Theme has been merged into [Photonica](https://marketplace.visualstudio.com/items?itemName=ConAntares.Photonica).
 Please install [Photonica](https://marketplace.visualstudio.com/items?itemName=ConAntares.Photonica).

 ## Getting started